 The flavors of the butternut squash noodles, toasted walnuts and a little brown butter go together so well.
 It's a perfect simple dish for the beginning of fall.

-Spiralizing is super easy, but it can be a little intimidating at first.
-I will definitely be making a post a post for how to use the spiralizer that will come soon since I plan on turning out a lot more vegetable noodle recipes.
+Spiralizing is super easy, but it can be a little intimidating at first, but it's simple.
+I will definitely be making a lot more vegetable noodle recipes!

 - 1 medium butternut squash

 - ½ cup walnuts roughly chopped and toasted

 - 1 bunch green onions sliced, light and dark parts separated

 - 1 tablespoon olive oil